Monitor Institutional Ownership Changes

 Studies have shown that stocks with increasing institutional ownership tend to outperform.
 When multiple sophisticated investors are building positions in the same company, it suggests a consensus view that the market is undervaluing the stock.
 Conversely, broad institutional selling can precede price declines.

 For individual investors, monitoring institutional ownership changes provides a valuable overlay to fundamental analysis.
 You might find that a company you've identified as undervalued is also attracting institutional attention — confirmation that your thesis has merit.
+And when a 13D activist filing lands on a stock that 13F data shows the same investor has been quietly accumulating for two quarters, the signal is far stronger than either filing alone.

 Related Features